vimukthijayasanka/lume-web-server/README.md

-# DEP Web Server 🚀
+# Lume Web Server 🚀

 ## 🌟 Overview
 The **DEP Web Server** is a simple HTTP server implemented in Java using sockets.
 It demonstrates the fundamental concepts of **client-server architecture**, particularly how to handle **HTTP requests** and serve static files.